+Dixieland Ensemble

+THE 1920s-1930s

-Dixieland Ensemble THE 1920s-1930s In the 1920s, jazz spread to the northern United States.
+In the 1920s, jazz spread to the northern United States.
 Racism escalated in New Orleans and many famous musicians, including Louis Armstrong, had to flee the city.
+These musicians mostly ended up in New York or Chicago.
+Northern cities began to adopt the sounds of New Orleans, thus causing the infectious spread of jazz.

+The Styles of Jazz

+1800s-1900s: Ragtime

+1920s: Boogie Woogie and Dixieland 1910s: Blues

+1930s: Swing

+1940s: Bebop

-These musicians mostly ended up in New York or Chicago, Northern cities began to adopt the sounds of New Orleans, thus causing the infectious spread of jazz.
-The Styles of Jazz 1800s-1900s: Ragtime 1920s: Boogie Woogie and Dixieland 1910s: Blues 1930s: Swing 1950s: Cool Jazz and Rock 'n' Roll 1940s: Bebop 1960s: Latin Jazz 1970s: Jazz Fusion Glossary swing: jazz that is played, typically by a big band, with a steady beat and that uses the harmonic structures of popular songs and the blues as a basis for improvisations and arrangements bebop: jazz characterized by harmonic complexity, convoluted melodic lines, and frequent shifting of rhythmic accent cool jazz: a style of jazz that emerged by the early 1950s, characterized by rhythmic and emotional restraint, extensive legato passages, and a reflective character jazz fusion: a musical fusion genre that developed in the late 1960s from a mixture of elements of jazz such as its focus on improvisation with the rhythms and grooves of Rock and Blues and the beats and heavily amplified electric instruments and electronic effects of rock THE HISTORY OF JAZZ THE 1930s & 1940s The Great Depression, occurring between 1929 and the early 1940s, caused significant distress on America's economy and significantly reduced the amount of money that could be spent on the arts.
-Revenue from jazz clubs and record label sales declined significantly and thus resulted in jazz's greatest Iull.
+1950s: Cool Jazz and Rock 'n' Roll

+1960s: Latin Jazz 1970s: Jazz Fusion

+THE HISTORY OF JAZZ

+THE 1930s & 1940s

+The Great Depression, occurring between 1929 and the early 1940s, caused significant distress on America's economy and significantly reduced the amount of money that could be spent on the arts.
+Revenue from jazz clubs and record label sales declined significantly and thus resulted in jazz's greatest lull.

+Swing Dancing

-the Great As Depression was coming to close, however, the United States needed a more uplifting sound.
+As the Great Depression was coming to a close, however, the United States needed a more uplifting sound.
 Swing moved jazz away from its slower rhythms and brought night clubs back into society.
 Swing also caused bands to include a singer and grow in size, as it required more instruments to enhance its quick speed.

+World War II

-Swing Dancing World War II created increased turmoil and stress for jazz musicians and promoters.
+World War II created increased turmoil and stress for jazz musicians and promoters.
 African Americans were facing racial discrimination as they tried to continue playing music during the tough times.
 But as the war continued from 1930 and 1945, the draft began to take away many of America's musicians.
 As the population of jazz instrumentalists dwindled, so did the production of records.

+The 1950s

-The 1950s In the 1950s, in response to the fast and complex rhythms of bebop, a slower form of jazz, named cool jazz, was becoming popular.
+In the 1950s, a slower form of jazz, named cool jazz was becoming popular.
 Smaller bands that played a smoother style were performing at the clubs.
 But just as cool jazz arrived, so did the television and with it came a new style of music.
 When Elvis Presley appeared on the screen, most Americans heard rock 'n' roll for the first time and they fell in love.

+The 1960s-1970s

-The 1960s-1970s As jazz struggled to compete with rock 'n' roll, musicians like Miles Davis realized that they had to do something to make it just as accepted.
+As jazz struggled to compete with rock 'n' roll, musicians, like Miles Davis, realized that they had to do something to make it just as accepted.
 Composers began to mix the sounds of jazz with rock 'n' roll, thus creating jazz fusion.
-Jazz fusion used the traditional jazz instruments while incorporating the instruments of rock 'n' roll, such as the electric quitar and the piano synthesizer.
+Jazz fusion used the traditional jazz instruments while incorporating the instruments of rock 'n' roll, such as the electric guitar and the piano synthesizer.

+Miles Davis

-Miles Davis The 1980s - Today In 1987, the United States House of Representatives and Senate passed a bill which defined jazz as a unique form of American music.
+The 1980s - Today

+In 1987, the United States House of Representatives and Senate passed a bill which defined jazz as a unique form of American music.
 It was stated in the bill by Democratic Representative John Conyers, "...that jazz is hereby designated as a rare and valuable national American treasure to which we should devote our attention, support and resources to make certain it is preserved, understood and promulgated."

 Since then, jazz has been an unwavering force in American music and can be found all over the United States to this day.